graxlabs/gsheets/README.md

 # GRAX Salesforce Historical Snapshots in Google Sheets

-This demonstrates how to use GRAX Data APIs to quickly reuse data from Salesforce in Google Sheets for business intelligence.
+This demonstrates how to use GRAX Data APIs to quickly reuse Historical Salesforce data in Google Sheets for business intelligence.
+Salesforce has 1 version of data GRAX has a complete history of all your versions of data.
+Construct any snapshot report in minutes within Google Sheets and share with the entire enterprise.

 To use: